MoritzR/fints2ledger/README.md

 ```

 ### Automatically matching transactions
-In the `ledger` category you can use a regex match on any field of the transaction data to automatically fill other fields.
+In the `ledger` section you can use a regex match on any field of the transaction data to automatically fill other fields.
+The `amount` field uses comparison symbols instead of a regex.
+Valid values are for example "<=90.5", "120.13", "> 200"

 Example: I do not want to enter a `credit_account` and `purpose` for my monthly recurring payments for the rent of my apartment.
 Same for my music streaming transactions.
 I can change the `config.yml` like this:
 ```